 With a population of 897 people on just 1.63 square miles of land, the picturesque mountain town offers more than 100 miles of shoreline, the Hiawassee River, and numerous waterfalls.

-It’s also a first class destination for hikers: At 3,424 feet, Bell Mountain is one of tallest mountains in North Georgia, offering spectacular overviews of the lake and town.
+It’s also a first-class destination for outdoor enthusiasts: At 3,424 feet, Bell Mountain is one of tallest mountains in North Georgia for hiking, offering spectacular overviews of the lake and town.

 READ MORE: The Best North Georgia Christmas Events

 15. Lakemont, GA

 For us, choosing the best place to live in the Georgia mountains is all about location, and we were immediately enamored with the mountain community of Lakemont during our recent visit.

 The unincorporated town of 1,761 centers around Historic Lakemont Village, which includes some buildings dating back to 1910.

 The charming town offers excellent upscale shops and some spectacular lake houses.
 But what truly makes it special is the natural beauty and outdoor attractions that surround it.